-Provide traffic safety engineering training to local officials of smaller jurisdictions by holding workshops at various locations around the state for public works staff, local officials, and local traffic safety committees.
+Provide traffic safety engineering training to local officials of smaller jurisdictions by holding free workshops at various locations around the state for public works staff, local officials, and local traffic safety committees.
 Distribute the Traffic Practices Handbook and Quick Reference Guide to the 2003 Manual on Uniform Traffic Control Devices.
-Law Enforcement Training modules will continuously be enhanced and training sessions will be held.
+Law enforcement training sessions will be held.